somrajroy/CICDbestpractices/README.md

       *  Store CI/CD pipeline configurations as code (e.g., using Jenkinsfile or YAML in GitHub Actions/Azure-AWS DevOps) to ensure that pipeline changes are tracked. <br/>
       * Use GitOps principles to manage infrastructure configurations in version control.<br/>
       * `Continuous Improvement`: Regularly review and refine your CI/CD pipeline to adapt to changing requirements and best practices. <br/>
+#### 3. Implement Parallel Stages
+ * `Objective`: Optimize pipeline speed by running independent stages in parallel.<br/>
+ *  `Best Practice` : Run non-dependent pipeline stages simultaneously to reduce the total pipeline run time. <br/>
+ * `Implementation` :
+      * Use tools like GitHub Actions that allow for parallel job execution. <br/>
+      * Ensure that build and test jobs that do not rely on each other can run concurrently.<br/>
 #### 3. Testing Strategies.
 Testing Pyramid.
 Test Early, Test Often
   * `Objective`: Catch errors early in the process to avoid costly fixes later.
 Automate as many tests as possible to reduce manual effort and improve test coverage. <br/>
   * `Best Practice`: Implement testing at every stage of the CI/CD pipeline to ensure that code is continuously validated.
 Prioritize unit, integration, and end-to-end tests to ensure code quality at all levels. <br/>